PeterCamilleri/mysh/README.md

 1. Quick Commands - These commands are recognized by having a signature first character in the input.
 These signature characters are:
   * ! to access the mysh command history buffer.
+For more information see Command History below.
   * $ to access or update mysh variables.
+For more information see Shell Variables below.
   * = to evaluate an expression of Ruby code.
 For more information see Ruby Expressions below.
   * ? to access the mysh help subsystem.
+For more information see Shell Help below.
-  * @ to get information about the system, its environment, and the ruby installation
+  * @ to get information about the system, its environment, and the ruby installation.
+For more information see Shell Info below.

 2. Internal Commands - These commands are recognized by having the first word in the input match a word stored in an internal hash of command actions.
+For more information see Interanl Commands below.
 3. External Ruby Commands - These commands are recognized by having the first word in the input have the extension (*.rb) of a ruby source file.
+For more information see External Ruby Commands below.
 4. External Commands - Any command not matching any of the above is sent to the system shell for execution.
+For more information see External Commands below.

 Notes:
 * The recursive pre-processing steps have checks on them to detect loops and